fjones416/storage_treasure_scanner/README.md

 # Scraping Storage Auction Listings from Storage Treasures

-This is a web application designed to scrape, track, and manage auction listings.
-It uses a PostgreSQL database for data storage and persistence, and provides a set of HTTP APIs to interact view the data on the frontend.
+This is a web application designed to scrape Storage Treasures auction listings.
+It uses a PostgreSQL database for data storage and persistence, and provides a set of HTTP APIs to view the data on the frontend.

 ## Features